Beauty and the Beast (2017 film): Critical response

 Several critics regarded the film as inferior to its 1991 animated predecessor.
 David Sims of The Atlantic wrote that the 2017 film "feels particularly egregious, in part, because it's so slavishly devoted to the original; every time it falls short of its predecessor (which is quite often), it's hard not to notice".
 Michael Phillips of the Chicago Tribune said that the 2017 film "takes our knowledge and our interest in the material for granted.
 It zips from one number to another, throwing a ton of frenetically edited eye candy at the screen, charmlessly."
 Phillips wrote that the film featured some "less conspicuously talented" performers ("Watson, primarily") who are "stuck doing karaoke, or motion-capture work of middling quality", though he praised Kline's performance as the "best, sweetest thing in the movie; he brings a sense of calm, droll authority".
-Peter Bradshaw of The Guardian praised Watson's performance and wrote that the film was "lit in that fascinatingly artificial honey-glow light, and it runs smoothly on rails—the kind of rails that bring in and out the stage sets for the lucrative Broadway touring version."
+Peter Bradshaw of The Guardian wrote that the film was "lit in that fascinatingly artificial honey-glow light, and it runs smoothly on rails—the kind of rails that bring in and out the stage sets for the lucrative Broadway touring version."
 In the same newspaper, Wendy Ide criticized the film as "ornate to the point of desperation" in its attempt to emulate the animated film.

 Chris Nashawaty of Entertainment Weekly gave the film a B−, writing that the new songs were "not transporting".
-He felt the film needed more life and depth, but praised Watson's performance as the "one of the film's stronger elements".
+He felt the film needed more life and depth.
 Dana Schwartz of The New York Observer felt that some of the characters, such as Gaston and the Beast, had been watered down from the 1991 film, and that the additional backstory elements failed to "advance the plot or theme in any meaningful way" while adding considerable bloat.
 Schwartz considered the singing of the cast to be adequate but felt that their voices should have been dubbed over, especially for the complex songs.

-Robert W. Butler of the The Charlotte Observer called it "big, well-designed, tuneful and — finally — romantic" but said it was not as good as the original.
+Robert W. Butler of The Charlotte Observer called it "big, well-designed, tuneful and — finally — romantic" but said it was not as good as the original.
 Chris Hunneysett of the Daily Mirror called the film "irresistible" and said, "There is excellence everywhere, from the superb cast, to sumptuous costumes and detailed design."

 In a 2018 interview with The Hollywood Reporter's historical podcast, It Happened in Hollywood, Linda Woolverton, who wrote the 1991 animated film, revealed that she was not "totally thrilled" with the remake.
 She said "I didn't think it was exactly true to the mythology of the storytelling, and I'm not happy that I don't get to participate.
 Who would be?"
 Woolverton also questioned the change that saw The Beast come and go from his castle via a magic mirror.
 She said "The castle is supposed to be impenetrable.
 After that, the mythology didn't work for me."